Ole Gunnar Solskjaer's son Noah responds after Jose Mourinho comments: 'I always get food'

-Ole Gunnar Solskjaer's son Noah says he "always gets food" after the fall out between the Manchester United manager and Jose Mourinho over comments made about Heung-Min Son.
+Ole Gunnar Solskjaer's son Noah insists he "always gets food" after his dad suggested he would go without if he behaved like Heung-Min Son at the weekend.

-Edinson Cavani controversially had an opening goal ruled out by VAR after an arm from Scott McTominay was seen to have made contact with Son, who went down before the goal was scored.
+The Manchester United manager sparked a row with Tottenham boss Jose Mourinho after criticising Son for going down and holding his face, having been struck by Scott McTominay in the build-up to a disallowed goal during the 3-1 victory at Spurs.

-The decision to disallow the goal was described by the Sky Sports pundits as "embarrassing and ridiculous", and Solskjaer voiced his frustration over Son's reaction following United's 3-1 victory.
+Solskjaer said: "I have to say, if my son stays down like this for three minutes and gets 10 of his mates around him, if he gets that in the face from one of his other mates and he needs 10 of his mates to help him up, he won't get any food."

 - Mourinho enraged by Solskjaer's Son comments